groupoid/christine/README.md

 * **Consistency and Decidability**: Consistency ensures no proof of ⊥ exists, upheld by normalization and the absence of paradoxes like Girard’s [Girard, 1972].
 Type checking is decidable in Per, as our algorithm terminates for well-formed inputs, leveraging CIC’s decidable equality [Asperti et al., 2009].
-* **Conservativity and Initiality**: Per is conservative over simpler systems like System F, adding dependent types without altering propositional truths [Pfenning & Paulin-Mohring, 1989].
+* **Conservativity and Initiality**: Christineis conservative over simpler systems like System F, adding dependent types without altering propositional truths [Pfenning & Paulin-Mohring, 1989].
 Inductive types like Nat satisfy initiality—every algebra morphism from Nat to another structure is uniquely defined—ensuring categorical universality [Dybjer, 1997].